Siffran/DAT295-KW2/README.md

 - http://gazebosim.org/tutorials?tut=ros_control&cat=connect_ros
 - https://www.youtube.com/watch?v=mtSpqObg9X4

-## Copy folders in your catkin_ws/src/
+## Copy folders to your catkin_ws/src/
+## Copy models to your gazebo root
+cd to my_robot/worlds
+cp models  ~/.gazebo/models -r

 ## Dependencies
-Make sure that you have installed all dependencies.
+Make sure that you have installed all dependencies. *(you might be missing gazebo_ros_control)*

 ## Compiled
 Make sure that everything is compiled by catkin_make.